Solving A System Of Linear Equations By Graphing Calculator

 Q: What should I do if the calculator gives me an error message?

-A: If the calculator gives you an error message, check your equations for typos, make sure you've entered the equations correctly, and ensure that the viewing window is properly adjusted.
+A: If the calculator gives you an error message, check your equations for typos, make sure you've entered the equations correctly, and see to it that the viewing window is properly adjusted.
 Consult the calculator's manual for more information on error messages.

 Conclusion